 So yes, yes it can be the templated diet you choose for your gut healing journey if it make sense for you.

 The low-FODMAP diet is paying attention to the classification of foods known as FODMAPs.

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, which are short chain carbohydrates and sugar alcohols that are poorly absorbed by the body.

-Following the FODMAP diet plan means that in some way, shape, or form you eliminate and/or limit the amount (or type) of FODMAP foods.
+Following the FODMAP diet plan means that in some way, shape, or form you eliminate and/or limit the amount (or type) of high FODMAP foods.

-The one you’ve seen time and time again says, “Eliminate any and all high-FODMAP foods.”
+This is the one you’ve seen time and time again says, “Eliminate any and all high-FODMAP foods.”

 But this might not work for you because either:

 - It’s too restrictive and you can’t even stick with it for one day, or

 - You don’t actually need to follow these intense dietary restrictions.